-Annelore Huyghe is a Senior Lecturer (Associate Professor) in Entrepreneurship at Cass Business School since 2017.
+Annelore Huyghe is a Reader (Associate Professor) in Entrepreneurship at Bayes Business School (formerly Cass) since 2017.
 Previously, she worked as Research Fellow at the Australian Centre for Entrepreneurship Research.
 She received her PhD in Applied Economics from Ghent University (Belgium) in 2014.

 Annelore's expertise lies at the intersection of entrepreneurship and social psychology.
 Her research interests include consequences of passion in entrepreneurship (e.g., influence of a 'passion orchestra' and impact of passion on individual and team well-being), identity dynamics and agency in collective action (e.g., in oppositional market categories), and drivers and processes of research commercialization.
 Annelore’s work has been published in leading journals in her field, including Strategic Management Journal, Journal of Management Studies, Journal of Business Venturing, Small Business Economics, and the Journal of Technology Transfer.

 Her scholarly activities have received international recognition, such as Best Paper Finalist from the AOM OMT Division in 2018, Best Paper Winner at ACERE Conference 2015, and Distinguished Reviewer Award from the AOM Entrepreneurship Division in 2014.
 She currently teaches courses in entrepreneurship and innovation at MSc and full-time and executive MBA levels.
 Annelore was elected to serve on the Executive Committee of the Entrepreneurship Division of the Academy of Management and on the Editorial Board of Review of the Journal of Business Venturing.
 She also advises several tech start-ups and regularly runs entrepreneurship events to close the gap between academics and practitioners.

 - Lecturer in Entrepreneurship, Bayes Business School (formerly Cass), Jan 2017 – present